Mike Rounds: Caucus memberships

+The Age of Disclosure

+Rounds participated in The Age of Disclosure, a 2025 documentary film about UFOs and supposed government programs involving recovery of alien technology crashed on Earth.

 Personal life

 While attending South Dakota State University, Rounds met Jean Vedvei, formerly of Lake Preston, South Dakota.
 They married in 1978 and had four children.
 On November 2, 2021, Jean Rounds died at age 65, two years after she was diagnosed with cancer.

 Rounds is the older brother of Tim Rounds, a former member of the South Dakota House of Representatives.

 Rounds is a member of Sts.
 Peter and Paul Catholic Church of Pierre.
 He is also a member of numerous service clubs and community organizations, including Elks, Exchange Club, Knights of Columbus and Ducks Unlimited.

 Honors

 In May 2011, Rounds's alma mater, South Dakota State University, gave him an honorary doctorate for public service.